TobiasWeis/hue/README.md

 ```

 ## Config
-open Hue.py and insert the username for your bridge the names of your sensor
+open Hue.py and insert ip and username for your bridge

 ## Run
 ```bash